YourNiceCv

 Q: Does the ATS actually reject candidates, or do humans do it?

 A: Both.
-The ATS will automatically auto-reject candidates who answer "No" to "knockout questions" (e.g., "Do you have the legal right to work in the UK?").
+The ATS will automatically auto-reject candidates who answer "No" to "knockout questions" (e.g., "Do you have the legal right to work in the US?").
 For the rest, the ATS ranks candidates.
-Recruiters typically only look at the top 20-30% of ranked CVs.
+Recruiters typically only look at the top 20-30% of ranked resumes.
 If you score too low, you are effectively rejected by the algorithm, even if a human technically clicks the final "reject" button.

 The Bottom Line

-To learn exactly how to format your CV, choose the right keywords, and beat these systems, continue to our comprehensive ATS Best Practices guide.
+To learn exactly how to format your resume, choose the right keywords, and beat these systems, continue to our comprehensive ATS Best Practices guide.

 Ready to build your resume?